cnaa97/cnaa97.github.io/_pages/about.md

 ---
-layout: post_about
+layout: post
-title:  "About"
+title:  About
 date:   2016-09-10 00:00:00 +0900
-categories: about
+permalink: /about/
 ---
 Junho Park is a Front-end Developer and Designer living and working in Seoul, South Korea.

 Park held a bachelor's degree of Fine Arts, majored in Spatial Design at Kookmin University.
 Now, In order to solve his problem, He dive into the web.
 He had been studying about Web Front-End Develop.
 He is interested in Interactive Design with web, Creative, Coding.

 <br>

 {::comment}